bitcoin-teleport/teleport-transactions/README.md

 The party which starts with knowledge of the hash preimage must have a longer timeout, this means there is always enough time for the party without knowledge of the preimage to read the preimage from the blockchain and get their own transaction confirmed.

 This explanation describes the simplest form of coinswap.
-On it's own it isnt enough to build a really great private system.
+On its own it isn't enough to build a really great private system.
 For more building blocks read the [design document of this project](https://gist.github.com/chris-belcher/9144bd57a91c194e332fb5ca371d0964).

 ### Notes on architecture